 Tip: Buy a ticket at the Hoi An Office of Tourist Services that will give you entry to over twenty historic temples, museums and assembly halls.
 Cost – 120,000 dong ($6US).

-2. Treat your inner foodie – As with most places in South-East Asia, the street food in Hoi An, Vietnam is mouth-wateringly delicious and dirt cheap.
+2. Treat your inner foodie – As with most places in South-East Asia, the street food in Hoi An, Vietnam is delicious and dirt cheap.
 In fact, street fare is so prolific that there is almost no reason to sit down at a restaurant and dip into your daily budget.
 Instead, explore the delightful street stalls just outside your door.

 Hoi An has several local specialties, including white rose dumplings, wontons, and cao lau, a delicious fat noodle often served with pork, croutons, and lots of greens (or for vegetarians – just the greens).
 Authentic cao lau noodles are soaked in water collected from Hoi An’s ancient Cham wells.
 Both of these dishes will cost well under $2.
 Be sure to round our your meal with a refreshing ice coffee and chocolate dumpling.